appcelerator-archive/appc-connector-utils/README.md

 The valid schema is the one specified in this project via Joi description language.
 The schema contract is something that could evolve over the time and should be made in a way that it is relevant for as much connectors as it is possible.

-# How to run the test suite
+# How to run the test suite?

 To understand the API exposed by this project one could look at the test suite.